YukiYJ/academic-kickstart/content/home/experience.md

   date_end = "2019-09-01"
   description = """
   * Build the team in order to provide a platform for badminton lovers to play badminton and improve skills
-  * Responsible for managing internal affairs of the team, including recruiting and managing team members and managers (over 100 people), organizing weekly training, planning activities, holding competitions, etc.
+  * Responsible for managing affairs of the team, including recruiting and managing team members and managers (over 100 people), organizing weekly training, planning activities, holding competitions, etc.
   """
 +++